Careem: Funding

+Deliveries

-In 2018, Careem announced it was launching a food delivery service app called Careem Now, delivering food and pharmaceuticals, initially in Dubai and Jeddah.
+In 2018, Careem announced it was launching an online food ordering app called Careem Now, delivering food and pharmaceuticals, initially in Dubai and Jeddah.
 In 2019, the service expanded into Riyadh and Amman, and announced it was also launching in Pakistan.
 On 21 April 2020, the service expanded its Dubai service into delivering groceries and other essential products.

-On 4 May 2020, Uber Eats announced they were exiting the United Arab Emirates and that their services would be offered through Careem Now.
+On 4 May 2020, Uber Eats exited the United Arab Emirates and transferred its services to Careem.

-Women

-In Pakistan, Careem employs women drivers.
-Women are also employed as drivers in Egypt and Jordan.
-In Saudi Arabia, women make up 80% of the company's customers.
-Careem is planning to have a female workforce of 20,000 by the year 2020.
-In Saudi Arabia, Careem and Uber have started recruiting women, as part of the Saudi Women to drive movement.
-Women were legally allowed to start driving on 24 June 2018, and Uber and Careem women drivers were able to start working on the same day.

-Layoffs

-Due to the impact of the ongoing coronavirus pandemic, Careem announced on its blog it was laying off 31% of its workforce, amounting to 536 employees.